 In Mid-March of 2020, the province of Ontario declared a state of emergency in response to public health concerns originating from the spread of the coronavirus disease.
 Those measures included travel restrictions and social distancing requirements which included a call to avoid crowded places and non-essential gatherings.
 On December 26, 2020 was the start of another stay at home order for Ontario related to COVID 19.
+This order lasted until February 10, 2021 and was again imposed on April 8, 2021 until June 11, 2021.

-This order lasted until February 10, 2021.
-At the time of issuing these financial statements the financial impact of these actions on the future operations of The Heart of Hastings Hospice is not yet known.
+On December 18, 2021 another stay home order was imposed until January 31, 2022 At the time of issuing these financial statements the financial impact of these actions on the future operations of The Heart of Hastings Hospice is not yet known.